neuefische/web-exercises/sessions/css-responsive/example-responsive/README.md

 ## Notes

-- You only have to touch the `index.html` file.
+- This is an example to demonstrate responsive behaviour with a cute puppies website

 ## Development